intel-gpu/intel-gpu-i915-backports/docs/README_redhat.md

 $ sudo reboot
 ```
 ## Known limitation
-KVMGT is not supported on Server Gfx cards so we need to blacklist KVMGT, on later version due to KVMGT refactoring
+KVMGT is not supported on Server Gfx cards so we need to blacklist KVMGT, on a later version due to KVMGT refactoring
 we may have an unknown symbol warning during DKMS installation.

 Example: